 The Brown’s domestic circumstances and routine would have been known to many people not just those in the area.
 They had been in the house for a decade and in that time three children had been going to school, inviting friends over and making arrangements.
 In addition, there is the usual chit chat we all have with work colleagues and friends.

-All the press coverage and even Roger Wilke’s piece indicate that the Browns were a close couple only separated by work demands and the travel that their particular careers required.
+All the press coverage and even Roger Wilke’s book indicate that the Browns were a close couple only separated by work demands and the travel that their particular careers required.

 According to Paul Britton they were not so close.
 Solid as a family unit maybe, but not close as a couple.
 The only reason I mention it is that Dr Brown is said to have only come home once or twice per month and then for only a couple of days.

 When I first began to read about the case and look at opportunity I presumed the good Doctor was away on a business trip.
 Britton’s comments indicate that being away was the norm and spontaneous returns home and constant phone calls was less likely.